jiusilimsia/2023-423-jlv7143-hw2/README.md

 ## Project set up instructions
-The setting up process of the project (installing requirements, fetching data, etc.) are included in the Dockerfile and pipeline:
+The setup process of the project (installing requirements, fetching data, etc.) are included in the Dockerfile and pipeline:

 No need to do it manually. **Only need to build Docker image and build&run Docker container.**

 ## Docker image and container

+Before we started, please make sure you already configured the AWS CLI with AWS SSO.

 ### Build the Docker image